FireSquid6/inkdocs/README.md

 # Deploying

 Coming soon.
-This will be handled using docker and/or vercel.
+This will be handled using docker.

 # Acknowledgements